 In 2021, Egorov launched Curve v2, which allowed for non-stablecoin swaps using a slightly tweaked AMM model.
 Its first Ethereum-based pool was called TriCrypto and contained USDT, WBTC, and WETH.

 After the launch of CRV, the total value locked (TVL) on the platform rose by 4x over the course of only a few days.
-By January 2022, Curve’s TVL was more than $24 billion, at least partially driven by the “Curve Wars” described below.
+By January 2022, Curve’s TVL was more than $24 billion.
 However, TVL on the platform sagged along with the total value of the whole crypto market over the course of 2022.

 How does Curve work?